huntdatacenter/docs/docs/faq/storage.md

 ## Iaas and blue storage

-This section list commonly asked questions for our unmanaged [iaas and blue machine types](/faq/compute/#machine-types) that you maintain yourself.
+This section list commonly asked questions for storage our unmanaged [iaas and blue machine types](/faq/compute/#machine-types) that you maintain yourself.

 ### Where is my data?